About

 ‘Limbo had a healthy effect on the Edinburgh scene over the past two years, so locals will be happy about its imminent return.
 The night may have gone from weekly to monthly, but their band booking policy looks as infallible as ever’ (The Scotsman, Jan 2010)

-‘Since its launch in late 2007, Limbo has established itself as the place to go to check out new talent and the club played a significant role in its host venue, the Voodoo Rooms, picking up the PRS Music Pub Of The Year award last year…’ (Olaf Furniss, The Scotsman)
+‘Since its launch in late 2007, Limbo has established itself as the place to go to check out new talent and the club played a significant role in its host venue, The Voodoo Rooms, picking up the PRS Music Pub Of The Year award last year…’ (Olaf Furniss, The Scotsman)

 ‘The centre of Scottish pop music’s gravity has conspicuously moved east’ (Andrew Eaton, The Scotsman)